virtadpt/exocortex-halo/README.md

 ## Log into your admin XMPP account and test the XMPP bridge.

-Configure an XMPP client (I kinda like [Profanity](http://profanity.im/)) to log into your person (admin) XMPP account on the same server the XMPP bridge uses.
+Configure an XMPP client (I kinda like [Profanity](http://profanity.im/)) to log into your personal (admin) XMPP account on the same server the XMPP bridge uses.
 Send an IM to your copy of the XMPP bridge and ask it for a status report:

 `Robots, report.`